VDI-Tech-Guy/F5-AppWorld-Lab-Guides/CONTRIBUTE.md

 ## Shortcodes

-Hugo shortcodes are reusable snippets of content that can be embedded in your RST files.
+Hugo shortcodes are reusable snippets of content that can be embedded in your Markdown files.
 They allow you to add dynamic elements like call-outs, tabs, or custom components without repeating code.

 To implement shortcodes, you need to define them in your theme or create custom ones.
 For examples, refer to the [nginx-hugo-theme's exampleSite](https://github.com/nginxinc/nginx-hugo-theme/tree/main/exampleSite/content/test-product).